paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-036-forest-and-rangeland-renewable-resources-planning.md

 #### Effective Date of 1998 Amendment
 Amendment by Pub.
 L. 105–277 effective June 23, 1998, see section 101(a) [title VII, § 753(f)] of Pub.
 L. 105–277, set out as a note under [section 343 of Title 7](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section343&num=0&edition=prelim), Agriculture.

+#### Remote Sensing Technologies
+Pub.
+L. 115–334, title VIII, § 8632, Dec.
+20, 2018, 132 Stat.
+4871, provided that: “The Chief of the Forest Service shall— “(1) continue to find efficiencies in the operations of the forest inventory and analysis program under section 3(e) of the Forest and Rangeland Renewable Resources Research Act of 1978 ([16 U.S.C.
+1642(e)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section1642/e&num=0&edition=prelim)) through the improved use and integration of advanced remote sensing technologies to provide estimates for State- and national-level inventories, where appropriate; and “(2) partner with States and other interested stakeholders to carry out the program described in paragraph (1).”

 #### Revision of Strategic Plan for Forest Inventory and Analysis
 Pub.
 L. 113–79, title VIII, § 8301, Feb.
 7, 2014, 128 Stat.
-922, provided that: “(a) Revision Required.—Not later than 180 days after the date of enactment of this Act [Feb.
-7, 2014], the Secretary [of Agriculture] shall revise the strategic plan for forest inventory and analysis initially prepared pursuant to section 3(e) of the Forest and Rangeland Renewable Resources Research Act of 1978 ([16 U.S.C.
-1642(e)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section1642/e&num=0&edition=prelim)) to address the requirements imposed by subsection (b). “(b) Elements of Revised Strategic Plan.—In revising the strategic plan, the Secretary shall describe in detail the organization, procedures, and funding needed to achieve each of the following:“(1) Complete the transition to a fully annualized forest inventory program and include inventory and analysis of interior Alaska. “(2) Implement an annualized inventory of trees in urban settings, including the status and trends of trees and forests, and assessments of their ecosystem services, values, health, and risk to pests and diseases. “(3) Report information on renewable biomass supplies and carbon stocks at the local, State, regional, and national level, including by ownership type. “(4) Engage State foresters and other users of information from the forest inventory and analysis in reevaluating the list of core data variables collected on forest inventory and analysis plots with an emphasis on demonstrated need. “(5) Improve the timeliness of the timber product output program and accessibility of the annualized information on that database. “(6) Foster greater cooperation among the forest inventory and analysis program, research station leaders, and State foresters and other users of information from the forest inventory and analysis. “(7) Promote availability of and access to non-Federal resources to improve information analysis and information management. “(8) Collaborate with the Natural Resources Conservation Service, National Aeronautics and Space Administration, National Oceanic and Atmospheric Administration, and United States Geological Survey to integrate remote sensing, spatial analysis techniques, and other new technologies in the forest inventory and analysis program. “(9) Understand and report on changes in land cover and use. “(10) Expand existing programs to promote sustainable forest stewardship through increased understanding, in partnership with other Federal agencies, of the over 10,000,000 family forest owners, their demographics, and the barriers to forest stewardship. “(11) Implement procedures to improve the statistical precision of estimates at the sub-State level. “(c) Submission of Revised Strategic Plan.—The Secretary shall submit the revised strategic plan to the Committee on Agriculture of the House of Representatives and the Committee on Agriculture, Nutrition, and Forestry of the Senate.”
+922, which required Secretary of Agriculture to revise strategic plan for forest inventory and analysis to describe organization, procedures, and funding needed to achieve certain requirements, was repealed by Pub.
+L. 115–334, title VIII, § 8501, Dec.
+20, 2018, 132 Stat.
+4847.

 #### Southern Forest Regeneration Program
 Pub.
 L. 101–624, title XII, § 1242, Nov.
 28, 1990, 104 Stat.
 3545, provided that: “(a) Establishment.—The Secretary of Agriculture shall make a grant to a State for the establishment, within such State, of a center, to be known as the ‘Southern Forest Regeneration Center’ (hereafter referred to in this section as the ‘Center’), to study forest regeneration problems and forest productivity in the southern region of the United States. “(b) Duties of Center.—The Center shall study forest regeneration problems and forest productivity in the southern region of the United States, including—“(1) nursery management concerns that will lead to improved seedling quality; “(2) forest management practices that account for environmental stresses; and “(3) the development of low-cost forest regeneration methods that provide options for wood products, species diversity, wildlife habitat, and production of clean air and water. “(c) Establishment of Other Programs.—The Secretary of Agriculture may establish other programs in other regions of the United States, or a comprehensive National program, to carry out the purposes of this section as the Secretary determines appropriate. “(d) Authorization of Appropriations.—There are authorized to be appropriated such sums as may be necessary to carry out this section.”

 #### Semiarid Agroforestry Research Center
 Pub.
 L. 101–624, title XII, § 1243, Nov.
 28, 1990, 104 Stat.
-3546, provided that: “(a) Semiarid Agroforestry Research, Development, and Demonstration Center.—The Secretary of Agriculture shall establish at the Forestry Sciences Laboratory of the United States Forest Service, in Lincoln, Nebraska, a Semiarid Agroforestry Research, Development, and Demonstration Center (hereafter referred to in this section as the ‘Center’) and appoint a Director to manage and coordinate the program established at the Center under subsection (b). “(b) Program.—The Secretary shall establish a program at the Center and seek the participation of Federal or State governmental entities, land-grant colleges or universities, State agricultural experiment stations, State and private foresters, the National Arbor Day Foundation, and other nonprofit foundations in such program to conduct or assist research, investigations, studies, and surveys to—“(1) develop sustainable agroforestry systems on semiarid lands that minimize topsoil loss and water contamination and stabilize or enhance crop productivity; “(2) adapt, demonstrate, document, and model the effectiveness of agroforestry systems under different farming systems and soil or climate conditions; “(3) develop dual use agroforestry systems compatible with paragraphs (1) and (2) which would provide high-value forestry products for commercial sale from semiarid land; “(4) develop and improve the drought and pest resistance characteristics of trees for conservation forestry and agroforestry applications in semiarid regions, including the introduction and breeding of trees suited for the Great Plains region of the United States; “(5) develop technology transfer programs that increase farmer and public acceptance of sustainable agroforestry systems; “(6) develop improved windbreak and shelterbelt technologies for drought preparedness, soil and water conservation, environmental quality, and biological diversity on semiarid lands; “(7) develop technical and economic concepts for sustainable agroforestry on semiarid lands, including the conduct of economic analyses of the costs and benefits of agroforestry systems and the development of models to predict the economic benefits under soil or climate conditions; “(8) provide international leadership in the development and exchange of agroforestry practices on semiarid lands worldwide; “(9) support research on the effects of agroforestry systems on semiarid lands in mitigating nonpoint source water pollution; “(10) support research on the design, establishment, and maintenance of tree and shrub plantings to regulate the deposition of snow along roadways; and “(11) conduct sociological, demographic, and economic studies as needed to develop strategies for increasing the use of forestry conservation and agroforestry practices. “(c) Information Collection and Dissemination.—The Secretary shall establish at the Center a program, to be known as the National Clearinghouse on Agroforestry Conservation and Promotion to—“(1) collect, analyze, and disseminate information on agroforestry conservation technologies and practices; and “(2) promote the use of such information by landowners and those organizations associated with forestry and tree promotion. “(d) Authorization of Appropriations.—There are authorized to be appropriated $5,000,000 annually to carry out this section.”
+3546, as amended by Pub.
+L. 115–334, title VIII, § 8502, Dec.
+20, 2018, 132 Stat.
+4847, provided that: “(a) Semiarid Agroforestry Research, Development, and Demonstration Center.—The Secretary of Agriculture shall establish at the Forestry Sciences Laboratory of the United States Forest Service, in Lincoln, Nebraska, a Semiarid Agroforestry Research, Development, and Demonstration Center (hereafter referred to in this section as the ‘Center’) and appoint a Director to manage and coordinate the program established at the Center under subsection (b). “(b) Program.—The Secretary shall establish a program at the Center and seek the participation of Federal or State governmental entities, land-grant colleges or universities, State agricultural experiment stations, State and private foresters, the National Arbor Day Foundation, and other nonprofit foundations in such program to conduct or assist research, investigations, studies, and surveys to—“(1) develop sustainable agroforestry systems on semiarid lands that minimize topsoil loss and water contamination and stabilize or enhance crop productivity; “(2) adapt, demonstrate, document, and model the effectiveness of agroforestry systems under different farming systems and soil or climate conditions; “(3) develop dual use agroforestry systems compatible with paragraphs (1) and (2) which would provide high-value forestry products for commercial sale from semiarid land; “(4) develop and improve the drought and pest resistance characteristics of trees for conservation forestry and agroforestry applications in semiarid regions, including the introduction and breeding of trees suited for the Great Plains region of the United States; “(5) develop technology transfer programs that increase farmer and public acceptance of sustainable agroforestry systems; “(6) develop improved windbreak and shelterbelt technologies for drought preparedness, soil and water conservation, environmental quality, and biological diversity on semiarid lands; “(7) develop technical and economic concepts for sustainable agroforestry on semiarid lands, including the conduct of economic analyses of the costs and benefits of agroforestry systems and the development of models to predict the economic benefits under soil or climate conditions; “(8) provide international leadership in the development and exchange of agroforestry practices on semiarid lands worldwide; “(9) support research on the effects of agroforestry systems on semiarid lands in mitigating nonpoint source water pollution; “(10) support research on the design, establishment, and maintenance of tree and shrub plantings to regulate the deposition of snow along roadways; and “(11) conduct sociological, demographic, and economic studies as needed to develop strategies for increasing the use of forestry conservation and agroforestry practices. “(c) Information Collection and Dissemination.—The Secretary shall establish at the Center a program, to be known as the National Clearinghouse on Agroforestry Conservation and Promotion to—“(1) collect, analyze, and disseminate information on agroforestry conservation technologies and practices; and “(2) promote the use of such information by landowners and those organizations associated with forestry and tree promotion. “(d) Authorization of Appropriations.—There are authorized to be appropriated $5,000,000 for each of fiscal years 2019 through 2023 to carry out this section.”

 #### Forest Ecosystems and Atmospheric Pollution Research; Congressional Findings
 Pub.
 L. 100–521, § 2, Oct.
 24, 1988, 102 Stat.
 2601, provided that: “Congress finds that— “(1) the health and productivity of forests in certain regions of the United States are declining; “(2) there is a special concern about the decline of certain hardwood species, particularly sugar maples and oaks, in the eastern United States and the effects of atmospheric pollutants on the health and productivity of these forests; “(3) declines in the productivity of certain commercially important Southern pine species have been measured; “(4) existing research indicates that atmospheric pollution, including ozone, acidic deposition, and heavy metals, may contribute to this decline; “(5) there is an urgent need to expand and better coordinate existing Federal, State, and private research, including research by private industry, to determine the cause of changes in the health and productivity of domestic forest ecosystems and to monitor and evaluate the effects of atmospheric pollutants on such ecosystems; and “(6) such research and monitoring should not impede efforts to control atmospheric pollutants.”